-The yen rebounded earlier this week after the Bank of Japan disappointed investors who were expecting an immediate increase in its asset-purchasing program.
-Still, the BoJ delivered its most aggressive policy easing yet to snap the economy out of years of stagnation.
+Earlier this week, the BoJ delivered its most aggressive policy easing yet to snap the economy out of years of stagnation.

 Analysts said an influential German Ifo survey due on Friday, along with an announcement on bank plans to repay loans taken from the European Central Bank a year ago, would sway the euro in the coming days.

 - U.S. and Arab allies launch first strikes on fighters in Syria |